 For additional information, please contact us at email@example.com.

 Complete our LTI Request form.
 Completing all fields in this form with up-to-date and detailed information will ensure the review and approval process runs smoothly.
 Additional information may be requested after the initial review.

 Please note that installation of new tools will happen prior to the start of terms to minimize disruption to users.
 There is a four week moratorium on installations two weeks prior to the first day of classes through two weeks after the first day of classes.
-There are schedule regular change moratoriums throughout the year as approved by the UIT/ITS Change Advisory Board.
-View this knowledge article to see the current change moratorium schedule.
+Regular change moratoriums are scheduled throughout the year as approved by the UIT/ITS Change Advisory Board.
+Visit this IT Knowledge Base article for the current change moratorium schedule.

 - Copyright/ownership of content and how content may be used by the vendor